How to save on health care expenses

 The majority of workers who are eligible for FSAs, however, ignore them.
 If you’re among those people, make sure to ask your HR rep for details about signing up.
 Although enrollment is generally in the fall, you might have a chance to sign up within 30 days of starting with a new company, or when you marry or have a child, so make sure to ask.

 FSAs are not to be confused with HSAs (health spending accounts).
 Like FSAs, these accounts also allow you to put away pre-tax money from your paycheck to pay for medical expenses.
-Unlike FSAs, though, the funds in them can be invested to grow tax-free, with no “use it or lose it” rule.
+Unlike FSAs, though, their funds can be invested to grow tax-free, with no “use it or lose it” rule.
 However, HSAs are only available to people with high-deductible health plans (HDHP)—in other words, plans for which patients may need to lay out thousands of dollars in cash to meet their annual deductible.
-Contributing to an HSA is a good move if, like more than a third of Americans with private insurance, you have an HDHP.
+Contributing to an HSA is a good move if, like about a third of American workers with private insurance, you enrolled in an HDHP.
 Any money remaining in your HSA after you stop working can be used to pay for medical expenses in retirement.

 Claim tax breaks if you can